 - Hormone Replacement: If the hair loss is triggered by hormonal disturbances, you can consult a doctor for treatment (2).

 The early signs of hair loss include thinning hair, sudden hair loss, losing hair in patches, and brittle nails.
 Early detection can help in early treatment.
 Alopecia or hair loss is a common problem with various underlying causes.
 However, a good diet, medication, and using wigs or getting a hair transplant can help in dealing with it.

 How does alopecia start?

 Alopecia starts with sudden hair loss, especially if it is triggered by an autoimmune reaction.
-Your body starts attacking your hair follicles, causing you to lose weight.
+Your body starts attacking your hair follicles, causing you to lose hair.